xleph/C-Cgol/README.md

 ![](gif/paste.gif)

-(press anywhere on the window OR select the "q" key to escape the pattern draw)
+(press anywhere on the window OR select the "q" key to escape the pattern draw; select "c" to paste from buffer)

 press the "y" key to start the simulation

 While the simulation is running, some other operations that you have access to are:

-## foreground color change
+## foreground color change:
 Pressing the "h" key will enable you to change the alive cell color to a hex value of your choosing

 ![](gif/hextoggle.gif)

+(press "y" to save hexcolor; any other key to escape the hex change) (i.e. 00ffff for aqua or 00ff00 for green; must be lowercase)

+## escaping the simulation:

+press "q" while in edit mode or while running the simulation to quit

 # Some Example Usage